Danial Kalbasi

 1. Share why you are leaving your company

-2. Refer another department manager
+2. Refer to another department manager

 3. Find a workaround with your current manager